dkoslowski/willi/README.md

 # willi
-A weeled robot with ROS2
+A weeled robot with ROS2 and Ubuntu 22 LTS.

 ## Additional packages and tweaks